Hello, and welcome to my homepage. My name is Ulrich Haarbürste and I like to write stories

 Update December 2011:

 I have added a brand new Orbison in Clingfilm tale!
-See below.
 Please note it features scary chase scenes and is not for those of a nervous disposition or children under the age of 25.

 Update August 2011: